Koszul complexes and spectra of projective hypersurfaces with isolated singularities

-\sk Take an element of pure degree $p$ of
+\nin \sk Take an element of pure degree $p$ of

-It is represented by $\psi:=\frac{1}{d}\,\x_n^{\,p}\xi$ where $\xi\in\Omega_{Y'_{\rm an},z_k}^{n'}$ satisfies
+\nin It is represented by $\psi:=\frac{1}{d}\,\x_n^{\,p}\xi$ where $\xi\in\Om_{Y'_{\rm an},z_i}^{n-1}$ satisfies \htt{5.1.6}{}

-The corresponding element of $H^{n'}(\spKf)$ is represented by
+\nin The corresponding element of $H^{n-1}(\spKf)$ is represented by

-Its image in $H^n(\spKf)$ by the differential $\ddd$ is given by
+\nin Its image in $H^n(\spKf)$ by the differential $\ddd$ is given by \htt{5.1.7}{}

-and we have by (5.1.5)
+\nin and we have by (5.1.6{5.1.6}) \htt{5.1.8}{}

-\sk Let $V$ be the $V$-filtration of Kashiwara \cite{Ka} and Malgrange \cite{Ma} on the Gauss-Manin system $\G_{h_k}$ indexed by $\Q$, see e.g.\ \cite{SkSt}.
-(It is closely related with the theory of asymptotic Hodge structure \cite{Va}.)
-We denote also by $V$ the induced filtration on the Brieskorn module $H''_{h_k}$ and also on $\Omega_{h_k}^{n'}$ via the canonical inclusion and the surjection
+\nin \sk Let $V$ be the $V$-filtration of Kashiwara \cite{Ka} and Malgrange \cite{Ma} on the Gauss-Manin system $\G_{h_i}$ indexed by $\Q$, see for instance \cite{ScSt}.
+(It is closely related to the theory of asymptotic Hodge structure \cite{Va}.)
+We denote also by $V$ the induced filtration on the Brieskorn module $H''_{h_i}$ and also on $\Xi_{h_i}$ via the canonical inclusion and the surjection

-see \cite{Bri} for the latter.
-In this paper we index $V$ so that $\dd_tt-\alpha$ is nilpotent on $\Gr_V^{\alpha}\G_{h_k}$. \sk Let $\{\alpha_{h_k,j}\}$ be the exponents of $h_k$ counted with multiplicity; more precisely
+\nin see \cite{Bri} for the latter.
+In this paper we index $V$ so that $\dd_tt-\alpha$ is nilpotent on $\Gr_V^{\alpha}\G_{h_i}$. \sk Let $\{\alpha_{h_i,l}\}$ be the exponents of $h_i$ counted with multiplicity; more precisely \htt{5.1.9}{}